 9. If you’re out and about in the car, drive green

-When you travel over your staycation be sure to drive as greenly as possible by: using your cruise control when appropriate; not accelerating rashly; avoiding (as much as possible) sharp braking; taking your time, as opposed to putting your pedal to the metal as though you’ve a deadline to meet.
+When you travel over your staycation be sure to drive as greenly as possible by using your cruise control when appropriate; not accelerating rashly; avoiding (as much as possible) sharp braking; taking your time, as opposed to putting your pedal to the metal as though you have a deadline to meet.

 10. Bring your Staycation to a close with a well-earned veg-out in front of the TV